 Pressure-treated lumber such as yellow pine, hem-fir are extremely popular framing material options as they are inexpensive and readily available.
 Cedar and Redwood are also used often as they are naturally decay-resistant.
-For the strongest and longest lasting substructure, however, the deck industry is moving into metal framing options such as the Trex Elevations and Fortress Evolution systems.
+For the strongest and longest lasting substructure, however, the deck industry is moving into metal framing options such as the Fortress Evolution Steel Framing systems.
 Metal framing is durable, consistent and features unparalleled strength compared to lumber options.

 1. What's deck flashing?

 Deck flashing is a corrosion-resistant and waterproof material that is attached to your ledger board.
 This material will prevent any water from entering the wall of your home through any openings you create while attaching the ledger board.
 Generally flashing material is made from stainless steel, copper, or vinyl material and will be available in roll form or in rigid sheets.

 A Ledger Board is a lumber or framing component that is attached to the house by being bolted through to the house’s framing.
 From the installed ledger board, joists will be attached perpendicularly with brackets to create the width of the deck.

 3. What deck hardware do I need?

 Structural hardware such as joist hangers, post to beam brackets, post base brackets, lag bolts, and connectors are typically going to be needed to attach the deck frame together.
 Brands such as OZCO Building Products and Simpson Strong-Tie are contractor-favorite brands of structural building components.

 Joists are structural elements that make up the entire framework of the deck.
 Joists are attached to the installed ledger board using a joist hanger, or hanger bracket, and run the entire distance of the deck out from the house.